wol-e/smw_music/README.md

 ## Song list
 ### Published
- - Haunted house 2001: An unsettling piece for ghost houses and such.
+ - *Haunted house 2001*: An unsettling piece for ghost houses and such.
 It's a bit weird and has some drawbacks.
 The beat and harmony is a bit naive and it's overall quite repetitive.
 However, I managed to achieve a qulity to get my first song published.
 I realy like the third section of it, maybe some day I'll create a new composition around it.
 Her you find the [Source](haunted_house_2001) adn the [publication](https://www.smwcentral.net/?p=section&a=details&id=22713) on smw centra.

 ### In development
- - Unnamed String quartet: to be uploaded
+ - *Unnamed String quartet*: to be uploaded

 ## Related links
 In case you are interested in how this works, here is a great tutorial for creating music fiels for SMW: https://www.smwcentral.net/?p=viewthread&t=89606